Isaachintosh/local-addons/README.md

 ## My_library_return

-This module is a back-end bstraction of the returning rent books actions and validations
+This module is a back-end abstraction of the returning rent books actions and validations

 ## My_module